-The 6530 TeraOhm Bridge-Meter is an instrument intended to be used in a laboratory environment and is specified to be operated within an environmental temperature range of 23° C $\pm 5^{\circ}$ C with humidity levels in the range 40 % rH $\pm 10 \%$ rH.
-Optimum performance is achieved when the environmental temperature range is (23 ± 2) °C. Higher humidity can degrade the accuracy of the instrument.
-The 6530 must be mounted with an angle of inclination of no more than 30° .
-Where the TeraOhm Bridge-Meter is to be used in a rack, attach the mounting brackets provided.
+The 6540 Dual Measurement High Resistance Bridge is an instrument intended to be used in a laboratory environment and is specified to be operated within an environmental temperature range of 23 °C \pm 5 °C with humidity levels in the range of 20 % to 50 % rH.
+Optimum performance is achieved when the environmental temperature range is (23 \pm 2) °C. Higher humidity can degrade the accuracy of the instrument.
+The 6540 must be mounted with an angle of inclination of no more than 30°.
 To attach the rack mounting flanges (brackets), the original screws holding the handles to the instrument are removed and the flanges attached over the handles with the longer screws supplied.
 The instrument has to be supported in the rack/cabinet with adjustable support angles or a support bar.
 In case of interference with other equipment mounted directly below the instrument, the 4 feet must be removed.
-Install the unit in the rack.